oshitol/Looker_Data/README.md

-# Dataflow pipeline to transfer data from gis webservice to GCS
+# Cloud run code to transfer data from gis webservice to GCS

 ## Prerequisites